R-Rothrock/testing-sites/README.md

 # Testing Sites
-Various CTF-like _Flask_ applications and corresponding exploits.
-The directory structure is in levels, with the intent that `level1` is easier than `level4` and so on.

----

-This project is still being developed.
-Feel free to watch this repository to be notified of it's ~~completion~~ progress.
+This is a repository of various Python Flask applications designed similar to CTF challenges.
+They are categorized by level (`level1`, `level2`, etc.) with the intent that higher levels are more difficult.

-## Usage
+## Uage

-Like any CTF, your goal is to find a key, which will be a long hex string.
-In each `level` directory, you will find the following files:
+The manifest for each level directory:

-- `app.py` run this to initialize the server.
+ - `app.py` the flask server itself
-- `requirements.txt` the requirements of the `__init__.py` script.
+ - `requirements.txt` the requirements of the flask server.
-- `sha256.txt` a SHA256 representation of the key, for key verification.
+ - `sha256.txt` a SHA256 representation of the key for key verification.

-You will also find the following directories:

-- `templates` where all static files are stored.
+ - `templates/` where all the static files are stored (looking in here is cheating).
-- `exploit` where a description and/or exploit code is stored.
-Only if you're stumped.
+ - `exploit/` contains a description and instructions in case you're stumped.

-### Note

-Accessing the `templates` directory is cheating, and only read `__init__.py` as a hint.
+First, confirm the requirements in `requirements.txt` are fufilled.
+Then, simply run `app.py` to initialize the server.
+It should be accessable at `localhost:5001`.